Order API integration steps

 1. Start solicitation

-2. Present the identification form:
+2. Present the identification form

-3. Confirm order:
+3. Confirm order

-3.1 When the shop cannot receive IPN
+3.1 When you can't receive IPN

 4. Register order reference